andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Applications
 Here are some ways Markdown and Markdown-like formatting can be used:
-* **Reddit:** You can add Markdown formatting directly to text in the comment box before posting when using the Markdown Editor.
+* **Reddit:** You can add Markdown formatting directly to text in the post composer when using the Markdown Editor.
 * **Ghost:** You can use Markdown to format blog posts.
 * **WhatsApp & Discord:** You can use Markdown-like formatting to format messages.
 * **Obsidian:** You can store notes as Markdown files.